barbaraisabelvieira/blogposts/_posts/2022-08-18-security-eng-facts.md

 # Additional remarks

 As usual this blog post reveals my perspective and experience through out the years.
-It tries to give you the perspective of a security engineer, but that doesn't mean all security engineers behave in the same way.
+It tries to give the perspective of a security engineer, but that doesn't mean all security engineers think or behave in the same way.